pedrofeijao/RINGO/README.md

 ### Configuration File

-The `config.ini` file has some user configuration options, such as file paths and output names.
+The `ringo.cfg` file has some user configuration options, such as file paths and output names.
 The default configuration should work without change, and some specific changes are described in more detail in the following sections.

 ### RINGO Usage